 Obtain the Services of a Skilled Estate Planning Attorney

 These factors are just some of the most important things to consider when appointing a guardian.
 Many people discover that creating a “pros and cons” list is one of the most helpful ways to decide on whom should act as a child’s guardian.
-Contact attorney Steve Welle at O’Keeffe O’Brien Lyson Foss by calling 701-235-8000 or 877-235-8002 for assistance with selecting the best potential guardian for your children.
+Contact attorney Steve Welle at O’Keeffe O’Brien Lyson Attorneys by calling 701-235-8000 or 877-235-8002 for assistance with selecting the best potential guardian for your children.